Kurento/kurento/source/user/troubleshooting.rst

 ``GStreamer-CRITICAL **`` messages in the log
 ---------------------------------------------

 GLib and GStreamer use a lot of ``assert()`` functions to check for valid conditions whenever a function is called.
-If these conditions fail, messages such as these ones will appear in the log:
+If these conditions fail, messages similar to these ones will appear in the error log:

 .. code-block:: text